 I have gone ahead and linked the updated version of Odin in the step by step guide above.
 Since I was able to get passed the issue I was having by using that version, I recommend it over an older one.
 But again, it could have been any combination of those other things I did that fixed it.

-The key points here is to make sure that you download the correct version of the firmware for your specific device.
-This goes beyond just making sure the models match up (S10, S10+, S10e) but also includes the region as well as the carrier.
+The key point here is to make sure that you download the correct version of the firmware for your specific device.
+This goes beyond just making sure the models match up (S10, S10+, S10e) but also include the region as well as the carrier.
 It is generally not advised to install a carrier version on your device that you aren’t using on that specific carrier.

 Most firmware downloads from around the world don’t have a carrier attached to it.
 Such as mine, there is just one version of the Panama software available for the Exynos Galaxy S10+ that I bought from a reseller.
 Unlike some countries where Samsung has multiple firmware downloads for each device and each carrier within that country.